-So it was decided that the larger than life characters portrayed by the WWF would be perfect for an animated series for children.
-The Orlando Sentinal was skeptical about this idea that "sounded out of place" and went heavy on the sarcasm before even giving the venture a chance.
+So it was decided that the larger-than-life characters portrayed by the WWF would be perfect for a children’s animated series.
+The Orlando Sentinel was skeptical about this idea that "sounded out of place" and went heavy on the sarcasm before even giving the venture a chance.

-The original plan was for the series to be voiced by the real wrestlers and to follow the storylines that were happening on TV.
-These plans had to be scratched very early on as the wrestler’s hectic schedule made it impossible for their voices to be used and the production of each cartoon episode took too long for them to be able to really match with what was happening in the real WWF.
+The original plan was for the series to be voiced by the real wrestlers and follow the storylines on TV.
+These plans had to be scratched very early on as the wrestler’s hectic schedule made it impossible for their voices to be used, and the production of each cartoon episode took too long for them to really match with what was happening in the real WWF.

 Watch: Hulk Hogan’s Rock ‘n’ Roll Wrestling Live-action segment with Mean Gene Okerlund and Big John Studd

 Things You Might Not Have Known about Hulk Hogan’s Rock ‘n’ Wrestling